GodwinAN/simple-system/README.md

 i) Continuous integration (CI) and continuous deployment (CD)

-In order to ensure continuous integration and delpoyment, we used git hub actions to automatically run all the service actions and trigger a continuous integration of the service whenever the code changes and deployment whenever the cloud based delivery of the service is triggered.
+In order to ensure continuous integration and delpoyment, we used git hub actions to automatically run all the service actions and trigger a continuous integration of the service whenever the code changes and facilitate delivery for deployment whenever the cloud based service is triggered.
 A fast API was also built to facilitate CI/CD.

 ii) Two cloud platforms were used to deploy the microservice;